awsdocs/aws-client-vpn-user-guide/doc_source/windows-troubleshooting.md

 TAP\-Windows is not installed on your computer\.
 This software is required to run the client\.

 **Solution**
-Rerun the AWS\-provided client installer to install all the required dependencies\.
+Rerun the AWS provided client installer to install all the required dependencies\.

 ### Application fails to launch<a name="windows-troubleshooting-client-vpn-cannot-launch"></a>

 **Problem**
-On Windows 7, the AWS\-provided client does not launch when you try to open it\.
+On Windows 7, the AWS provided client does not launch when you try to open it\.

 **Cause**
 \.NET Framework 4\.7\.2 or higher is not installed on your computer\.
 This is required to run the client\.

 **Solution**
-Rerun the AWS\-provided client installer to install all the required dependencies\.
+Rerun the AWS provided client installer to install all the required dependencies\.

 ### Client cannot create profile<a name="windows-troubleshooting-client-vpn-cannot-create-profile"></a>

 **Problem**
-You get the following error when you try to create a profile using the AWS\-provided client\.
+You get the following error when you try to create a profile using the AWS provided client\.

 ```
 The config should have either cert and key or auth-user-pass specified.